luiscberrocal/django-test-tools/README.rst

 Create a release using git-flow

+Update setup.py.
+Make sure the versions in **install_requies** matches the contente of the requirements.txt file.

 Run bumpversion

 .. code-block:: bash

     $ bumpversion minor

+Check the .travis.yml to make sure the versions of Djago are the latests

 Instead of minor you could also use **major** o **patch** depending on the level of the release.